evolvedbinary/hsg-project-wiki/Setup.md

     When prompted, enter the password for your user account.

 1. eXist-db, oXygen XML Editor, and GitHub Desktop are now installed!
-To find them, go to the finder Finder, and select `Go > Applications`.
+To find them, go to Finder, and select `Go > Applications`.

 1. Drag the eXist-db, oXygen XML Editor, and GitHub Desktop icons into your Dock so you can always get to them easily. (oXygen's is inside a folder of the same name.)